coderefinery/DEPRECATED-software-licensing/talk.md

 ## Recommendations

-- Consider compatibility with libraries you use and code you want to be used by
+- Consider compatibility "up" and "down"
-- Take a standard license: makes it easier to evaluate compatibility
+- Take an [OSI](https://opensource.org/licenses)-approved license: makes it easier to evaluate compatibility
+- Do not use custom licenses: compatibility not clear

 ### Permissive (you can use my code even in commercial code)